Colonial Irish Stew

 Technically it is autumn…just.
 Even though the days are still occasionally hot the evenings are cool.
 It’s time to get the slow cooker out for a comforting stew.
-As it is St Patrick’s Day I’d like to reflect on my Irish heritage and cook up some traditional Irish fare to share with my family.
+As it is St Patrick’s Day I am reflecting on my Irish heritage.
+I have prepared some traditional Irish fare to share with my family.
 We are Australian now but when my ancestors arrived they were Irish.
 On the Bendigo goldfields where they settled, they cooked a Colonial version of their hearty stew using whatever ingredients were available.
 Today is a total fire ban day so I won’t be cooking on an open fire.
 It’s hard to be authentic so I will just share my version of the Colonial Irish Stew.

 For the New Chums in the early days of the gold rush there was only mutton, potatoes and damper.
 When the deep shaft sinking commenced and people established themselves in the community, more vegetables and herbs were grown in the gardens of the mining families.
 Onions, carrots and parsley were thrown into the pot.
 My family had a close association with the Chinese market gardeners.
-The Ah Loong’s and the Lougoon’s of Myers Flat grew tomatoes and cauliflowers.
+The Ah Loong’s and the Lougoon’s of Myers Flat grew tomatoes and cauliflowers for them to share.

 Slow Cooker Colonial Irish Stew